tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Stop the world!

-One of the main features of any debuggers, is, well, to stop execution so we can debug!
+One of the main features of any debugger, is, well, to stop execution so you can debug.

 The `break` command can be used to insert a breakpoint according to a [linespec](https://github.com/go-delve/delve/blob/master/Documentation/cli/locspec.md)
 - At a specific line, such as `break main.go:15`